Threadnaught/svd-visualization/README.md

 ![vectors laid flat](./imgs/esd-hist-False-large-False.png)

-Now let's use that to build a historgram.
+Now let's use that to build a histogram.

 ![vectors laid flat with histogram](./imgs/esd-hist-True-large-False.png)